Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe.md

 The default value is 0.1, which means that after 100ms, the audio files in the queue will be processed even if the batch size is not reached.
 - WHISPER_MODEL - The name of the Whisper model to use.
 The default value is `large-v2`.
-- EMBEDDING_MODEL - The name of the speech embedding model to use.
+- EMBEDDINGS_MODEL - The name of the speech embeddings model to use.
 The default value is `speechbrain/spkrec-ecapa-voxceleb`.
+- COMPUTE_TYPE - The compute type to use.
+The default value is `int8_float16`.

 ## API Endpoints